I. Formal Relationship Between the University and Students

 - Final exams are no longer than three hours in duration.
 Exceptions must be approved by the Program Chair.

-- College Deans may make exceptions to this policy in extraordinary cases.
+- Faculty Deans may make exceptions to this policy in extraordinary cases.
 Such exceptions must be made at the beginning of the semester, and have the approval of the Program Chair.

 20. Conduct in Examinations